appmlk/VSMFL/result/ReadMe.md

 # Experiment Results

-This document presents the results of several experiments conducted using different fault localization methods, with or without N in parentheses means whether there is normalization or not.
+This document summarizes the results of various experiments conducted using different fault localization methods.

 ## VsusFL

-VsusFL is the method proposed in the paper corresponding to this GitHub project.
-The results of the VsusFL experiments are presented in the following file:
+VsusFL is the method proposed in the paper associated with this GitHub project.
+The results of the VsusFL experiments can be found in the following file:

 - `VsusFL_sus.xlsx`

 ## VSBFL

-VSBFL (Variable Value Sequence Based Fault Localization) is a method described in a paper by Li et al. (2021).
-The results of the VSBFL experiments are presented in the following file:
+VSBFL (Variable Value Sequence Based Fault Localization) is a method detailed in a paper by Li et al. (2021).
+The results of the VSBFL experiments can be found in the following file:

-- `vsbfl_sus.xlsx`
+- `VSBFL_sus.xlsx`

 ## VFL

-VFL (Variable-based fault localization) is a method described in a paper by Kim et al. (2019).
-The results of the VFL experiments are presented in the following file:
+VFL (Variable-based Fault Localization) is a method detailed in a paper by Kim et al. (2019).
+The results of the VFL experiments can be found in the following file:

+- `VFL_sus.xlsx`

+## Angelic Debugging

+Angelic Debugging is a method detailed in a paper by Chandra et al. (2011).
+The results of the Angelic Debugging experiments can be found in the following file:

+- `AngelicDebugging_sus.xlsx`

+## Grace

+Grace is a method detailed in a paper by Luo et al. (2021).
+The results of the Grace experiments can be found in the following file:

-- `vfl(Tarantula)_sus.xlsx`
+- `Grace_sus.xlsx`

 ## Linear Combination

-The Linear combination experiments were conducted, and the results are presented in the following files:
+The Linear Combination experiments were conducted, and the results are presented in the following files (The numbers in parentheses indicate different values of the β parameter):

+- `Linear_(0.0)_sus.xlsx`
+- `Linear_(0.1)_sus.xlsx`
+- `Linear_(0.2)_sus.xlsx`
+- `Linear_(0.3)_sus.xlsx`
+- `Linear_(0.4)_sus.xlsx`
+- `Linear_(0.5)_sus.xlsx`
+- `Linear_(0.6)_sus.xlsx`
+- `Linear_(0.7)_sus.xlsx`
+- `Linear_(0.8)_sus.xlsx`
-- `linear_fit(N)_sus.xlsx`
+- `Linear_(0.9)_sus.xlsx`
-- `linear_fit_sus.xlsx`
+- `Linear_(1.0)_sus.xlsx`

 ## Multiplication Combination

-The Multiplication combination experiments were conducted, and the results are presented in the following files:
+The Multiplication Combination experiment was conducted, and the results are presented in the following file:

-- `multiplication_fit(N)_sus.xlsx`
-- `multiplication_fit_sus.xlsx`
+- `Multiplication_sus.xlsx`

 ## Regression Combination

-The Regression combination experiments were conducted, and the results are presented in the following files:
+The Regression Combination experiment was conducted, and the results are presented in the following file:

-- `regression(N)_sus.xlsx`
-- `regression_sus.xlsx`
+- `Regression_sus.xlsx`

 ## SBFL Formulae

-The following SBFL formulae were used in the experiments:
+The following SBFL formulae were utilized in the experiments:

 - Dstar
 - Jaccard